rthuffman/WFGY/ProblemMap/Atlas/Fixes/auto-repair/atlas-auto-repair-to-wfgy-bridge-v1.md

 ---

-## 7. What kinds of cases should usually stay in Atlas / Auto Repair first
+## 7. What kinds of cases should usually stay in Atlas or Auto Repair first

 Not every case needs WFGY 3.0 immediately.